oceanprotocol-archive/OEPs/7/README.md

 * The DID resolving capabilities MUST be exposed in the client libraries, enabling to resolve a DDO directly in a totally transparent way
 * ASSETS are DATA objects describing RESOURCES under control of a PUBLISHER
+* PUBLISHER or OWNERS of ASSETS could delegate some usage permissions regarding those ASSETS
 * KEEPER stores on-chain only the essential information about ASSETS
 * PROVIDERS store the ASSET metadata off-chain
 * KEEPER doesn't store any ASSET metadata
 * OCEAN doesn't store ASSET files contents
+* SUBJECTS (Ocean actors) could be identified using a **Decentralized ID (DID)** included on-chain and off-chain
+* ACTORS don't need to be registered.
+Only ACTORS requiring to be discovered by others require a simple registering mechanism
+* A Decentralized Distributed Object (**DDO**) represents the metadata of an Actor
+* A **DID** can be resolved to get access to a **DDO**
+* DDO's can be updated without updating the on-chain information
 * An ASSET is modeled in OCEAN as on-chain information stored in the KEEPER and metadata stored in OCEANDB
 * ASSETS on-chain information only can be modified by OWNERS or DELEGATED USERS
-* ASSETS can be resolved using a Decentralized ID (DID) included on-chain and off-chain
+* ASSETS can be resolved using a **Uniform Resource Name (URN)** included on-chain and off-chain
-* A Decentralized Distributed Object (**DDO**) represents the ASSET metadata
-* Any kind of object registered in Ocean SHOULD have a DID allowing to uniquely identify that object in the system
+* Any kind of object registered in Ocean MUST have a **URN** allowing to uniquely identify that object in the system
-* ASSET DDO (metadata off-chain) is associated to the ASSET information stored on-chain using a common **DID**
+* ASSET Metadata (off-chain) is associated to the ASSET information stored on-chain using a common **URN**
-* A **DID** can be resolved to get access to a **DDO**
+* A **URN** can be resolved to get access to extended **Metadata**
-* ASSET DDO's can be updated without updating the on-chain information
+* ASSETs Metadata can be updated without updating the on-chain information
 * ASSET information stored in the keeper will include a **checksum** attribute
 * The ASSET on-chain checksum attribute, includes a one-way HASH calculated using the DDO content
-* After the DDO resolving, the DDO HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
+* After the Metadata resolving, the Metadata HASH can be calculated off-chain to validate if the on-chain and off-chain information is aligned
 * A HASH not matching with the checksum on-chain means the DDO was modified without the on-chain update
 * The function to calculate the HASH MUST BE standard